TritonDataCenter/rfd/rfd/0086/multiprocess.md

 ContainerPilot will provide events and each service can opt-in to having a `start` condition on one of these events.
 Because the life-cycle of each service triggers new events, the user can create a dependency chain among all the services in a container (and their external dependencies).
 This effectively replaces the `preStart`, `preStop`, and `postStop` behaviors.

+ContainerPilot will generate events for all jobs internally, but the user can create a `watch` to query service discovery periodicially and generate `changed` events.
+This replaces the existing `backends` feature, except that `watches` don't fire their own executables.
+Instead the user should create a job that watches for events that the `watch` fires.

-The configuration for `start` is similar to [`upstart` job lifecycle hooks](http://upstart.ubuntu.com/cookbook/#id118) -- a string in the format `<event> [optional event source] [optional timeout]`.
+The configuration for `start` is similar to [`upstart` job lifecycle hooks](http://upstart.ubuntu.com/cookbook/#id118) -- a string in the format `[optional event source] <event> [optional timeout]`.

 ContainerPilot will provide the following events:

 - `startup`: when ContainerPilot has completed all configuration and has started its telemetry server and control socket.
 This event also signals the start of all timers used for the optional timeout.
 This event may not have an event source.
 If no `start` is configured for a service, starting on this event is the default behavior.
 - `exitSuccess`: when a service exits with exit code 0.
 This event requires an event source.
 - `exitFailed`: when a service exits with a non-zero exit code.
 This event requires an event source.
-- `onHealthy`: when ContainerPilot determines that a dependency has been marked healthy.
+- `healthy`: when ContainerPilot determines that a dependency has been marked healthy.
 This can be determined by either a `watch` for an external service (registered with the discovery backend) or by a passing health check for another service in the same container.
 This is only triggered when there were previously no healthy instances (typically when the application first starts but also if all instances have previously failed).
 This event requires an event source.
-- `onChange`: when ContainerPilot receives notice of a change to the membership of a service.
+- `changed`: when ContainerPilot receives notice of a change to the membership of a service.
 This event requires an event source.
-- `onUnhealthy`: when ContainerPilot receives notices that the dependency has been marked unhealthy (no instances available of a previously healthy service).
+- `unhealthy`: when ContainerPilot receives notices that the dependency has been marked unhealthy (no instances available of a previously healthy service).
 This event requires an event source.
 - `stopping`: when a service in the same container receives SIGTERM.
 This event requires an event source.
 - `stopped`: when the process for a service in the same container exits.
 This event requires an event source.